 Standard deductions are currently:

-If your itemized deductions are more than the standard deduction, use the itemized deduction amount on your return.
+If you itemize deductions and they’re more than the standard deduction, use the itemized deduction amount on your return.
 The deduction is subtracted from your AGI to calculate your taxable income.

-Casualty and theft losses refer to losses caused by theft, vandalism, fires, storms, and car accidents.
-You can deduct the dollar amount of the loss over $100.
+Casualty and theft losses refer to losses caused by theft, vandalism, fires, storms and car accidents.
+You can deduct the dollar amount of each loss over $100.

-If you have more than one loss, you deduct $100 from the dollar amount of each loss to calculate the tax deduction.
-You also subtract any funds received from an insurance policy claim.
+If you have more than one loss, you subtract $100 from the dollar value of each loss to calculate the tax deduction.
+However, you must also subtract any funds received from an insurance policy claim.

 Contributions of $250 or more require a letter from the charity for tax documentation purposes.
 Each time that you make a donation, ask the charity for a letter to document your contribution.

-If you a have a home loan, the tax deductibility of home mortgage interest can have a meaningful impact on your tax bill.
-The IRS allows you to deduct interest on acquisition indebtedness, which refers to mortgage loans used to buy, build, or improve your home.
+If you have a home loan, the tax deductibility of home mortgage interest can have a meaningful impact on your tax bill.
+The Internal Revenue Service, or IRS, allows you to deduct interest on acquisition indebtedness, which refers to mortgage loans used to buy, build, or improve your home.

 Note that the size of your mortgage loan is now capped for tax purposes.
 Many real estate professionals promote the idea that “home mortgage interest is tax deductible,” but the entire amount of mortgage interest may not be tax deductible.